- Explore the floating city on a gondola ride of Venice’s city canals

 After, cross the neighborhood to see the Basilica San Clemente, a 14th-century church whose resident cleric was nearly driven mad by the mysterious sound of running water.
 On this tour, the guide will point out the sites of the 5th-century church, the 4th-century temple, and the 1st-century street and aqueduct located underneath the basilica.

-Walk through the ornate rooms of the Galleria Borghese and explore the splendid frescoes, stories, and masterful techniques behind the world's most beautiful art museums.
+Walk through the ornate rooms and explore the splendid frescoes, stories, and masterful techniques behind the masterpieces.
 End the tour with a peaceful stroll around the Villa Borghese gardens, enjoying its beauty and calm far from the chaos of the city.
+Please note that although this is a self-guided tour, a guided option is also available.

 - Visit the Museo Nazionale di Castel Sant'Angelo history museum